metabase/metabase/docs/databases/connections/athena.md

 ## Permissions and IAM Policies

-Most issues that we see when users attempt to connect to AWS Athena involve permissions.
+Most issues that we see when people attempt to connect to AWS Athena involve permissions.
 Querying AWS Athena requires permissions to:

-- AWS Athena
+- AWS Athena.
-- AWS Glue
+- AWS Glue.
-- The S3 bucket where Athena results are stored
+- The S3 bucket where Athena results are stored.
-- The resources that Athena is querying against (i.e. S3 bucket(s) where Athena is querying)
+- The resources that Athena is querying against (i.e., the S3 bucket(s) Athena is querying).
-- If AWS Lake Formation is used, then AWS Lake Formation permissions must also be granted through the AWS Console (AWS Lake Formation > Permissions > Data Lake Permissions > Grant data lake permissions; the role used by Metabase needs SELECT and DESCRIBE table permissions)
+- If you're using AWS Lake Formation, then you also need to grant AWS Lake Formation permissions through the AWS Console (AWS Lake Formation > Permissions > Data Lake Permissions > Grant data lake permissions; the role Metabase uses needs SELECT and DESCRIBE table permissions).

 ### Example IAM Policy